mahendra-shinde/docker-k8s-july-2019/k8s-with-windows-workers/k8s-on-vms.md

     $ kubectl get nodes
     ```

-    NOTE: Your nodes are NOT READY
+    NOTE: Your nodes are NOT READY, you need to install CNI Network plugin.

 11. Install the Network plugin